se-sic/modelcompletion_multilocations/data/README.md

 # Mutli-location model completion

-The database from Tinnes et al. is included under multilocation_completion
+The database from Tinnes et al. is included under multilocation_completion.
+The results of metrics are also included there.